Praying for Our Children

 There is much to learn from what Jalo experienced.

 Jalo struggled with what grace and mercy looked like for her son.
 When we place our loved ones before the Throne of Grace, it doesn’t necessarily mean their lives get better.
 In fact, sometimes the opposite may happen.

 The most merciful thing God can do is bring a person into submission of Jesus as Lord so that they can be with Him (and us) for all eternity.
 It is appropriating the full grace of what Jesus has done.
 Often, in order to achieve this, God allows the enemy to attack us until we are on our knees and have no place to look but to Him.

 That in the ages to come he might show the exceeding riches of his grace in his kindness toward us through Christ Jesus.
-For by grace are you saved through faith; and that not of yourselves: it is the gift of God… (Ephesians 2:7-8)As eternity continues, we are proof of God’s great kindness because it is His gift, through grace, that we are in Heaven with Him.
+For by grace are you saved through faith; and that not of yourselves: it is the gift of God… (Ephesians 2:7-8)As we continue through eternity, we are proof of God’s great kindness because it is His gift, through grace, that we are in Heaven with Him.
 To let someone endure Hell, that is not kind or merciful.
 If you pray for a loved one for grace and mercy and their situation gets worse, it may be because they don’t yet know Jesus as Lord of their life.
 You must trust that God’s mercy will not take them from this Earth until they become part of His kingdom.

 And the peace of God, which passes all understanding, shall keep your hearts and minds through Christ Jesus.
 (Philippians 4:7)